-As a hotel marketing executive, your primary job is to, well, market your properties.
-And you can’t win the digital game without also mastering search.
-Your goal?
-Land your hotel on page one of Google’s results when a potential guest searches for a property using relevant terms — because no one is clicking to the second and third pages of Google to find a hotel.
+As a hotel marketing executive, your primary job is to get the most out of your digital marketing strategy.
+And you can’t win the digital game without dominating search.
+Your main goal should be to get your hotel on Google’s first page whenever a potential guest is searching for a property like yours.
+Nobody’s going to click to the second or third page of Google to find the right hotel.

-5 Tips to Take Your Property’s Search Engine Results Position to New Heights
+5 Ways to Take Your Property’s Search Engine Results Position to New Heights

-Here are the five things you must do to boost your SEO and stay ahead of the competition.
+Here are the five things you should be doing to optimize for your hotel’s overall SERP performance and stay a step ahead of the competition.

-Backlinks have been important for the better part of fifteen years.
-Rather than relying on what a business’s website says about itself to assess authority, Google uses backlinks to validate those claims.
+Backlinks have long been an essential SEO tool.
+Rather than relying on what a business’s website says about itself, Google sees backlinks as a way to establish credibility.
 Think of inbound links as the rest of the web vouching for you.
-If you’re doing a great job of providing informative content or a fantastic service, you’re much more likely to receive mentions and links across other social media accounts and websites.
+If you’re providing informative content or a fantastic service, you’re much more likely to receive mentions and links across other social media accounts and websites.
 For that reason, Google views backlinks as a measure of authority.
 The more links “in the wild” that point to your site, the more reputable Google will consider your website to be.

-While that’s the general premise of how backlinks work, it’s important to remember that not every link is equal.
-A link from a personal blog is going to be perceived as less valuable than a link from a more reputable site.
-To improve your property’s backlinks, identify local event spaces, sporting arenas, the Chamber of Commerce, and other places in your community that bring people to the area.
-Reach out to them and inquire whether your hotel could be listed on their websites as a place to stay if guests are visiting from out of town.
+While that’s the general premise of how backlinks work, remember that not every link is equal.
+A link from a personal blog is less valuable than a link from a more reputable site.
+To improve your property’s backlinks, consider other sites your potential guests might encounter.
+Identify local event spaces, sporting arenas, seasonal festivals, the Chamber of Commerce, and other places in your community that bring people to the area.
+Ask whether your hotel could be listed on their websites as a place to stay if guests are visiting from out of town.

 Use a free tool like The Hoth or ahrefs to check your website’s backlinks — and those of your competitors.
 These tools can uncover important competitive intelligence as you try to gain more inbound backlinks.
 More often than not, if you’re not showing up in search results, your inbound links are not as good as your competitors’.